DayZ-Mirrors/dayzdockerserver/files/custom/README.md

 EOF
 ```

+Restart the server.

 ### No food

 For a more survival-oriented experience, one can prevent food from spawning in the world, forcing players to hunt and fish for food.

+Food still spawns on the infected and in containers.
+Any other mod that adds food will also be unaffected.

 Go into the server container: